TradeControl/tradecontrol.github.io/tutorials/services.md

 ### Company Statement

-Selecting Company Statement from the Information tree will open the Company Statement tab.
-The Company Statement may take longer to load than other modules as it performs some major calculations across the whole system.
+Selecting Company Statement from the Information section of the Home Page menu will open the Company Statement tab.
+The Company Statement may take slightly longer to load than other modules as it performs some major calculations across the whole system.
 It is a dynamically calculated snapshot of your business's position.
 If you modify any financial data from the past, or the future, it will impact on the either the opening balance, or its projection.

 There are two projections: one for the Current Account and the other for an optional Reserve Account.
 Current